fwuffyboi/peek/README.md

  - [x] Alerts endpoint (Info like new updates, etc.) (Improved.)
  - [x] Be able to see if updates are available for peek
  - [ ] Be able to see if your os has updates available (support debian and fedora first)
+ - [ ] IP whitelist and blacklist for API endpoint access

 ### TODO (Not in order of importance):